kamilburda/gimp-export-layers/README for Translators.md

 To create a new translation for your language:

-1. Open Poedit, select "File -> New from POT/PO file..." and select the .pot file in the "export_layers/locale" directory.
+1. Open Poedit, select "File -> New from POT/PO file..." and select the .pot file in the "export_layers/locale" folder.
 2. Set the language of the translation.
 3. Translate the strings (by filling in the "Translation" text field for each string).